directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson50.md

 Let me add one final thought. <br/>
 <br/>
 The image reminds me of the iconic Dancing Baby animation, though this seems to be a real photograph rather than computer-generated. <br/>
-If it is indeed a real photo, one can't help but marvel at the patience required to capture such a composed shot with three infants.<br/>
+If it is indeed a real photo, one can't help but marvel at the incredible patience and timing required to capture such a composed shot with three infants.<br/>
 <br/>
-In reality, if these little ones had actual popcorn within reach, they'd likely be hit by its tempting smell and would be drooling and completely fixated on the snack rather than maintaining the pose.<br/>
+In reality, if these little ones had actual popcorn within reach, they'd likely be hit by its tempting smell and would be drooling and completely fixated on the snack rather than holding their poses.<br/>
-The fact that they're so well-behaved for this picture is a testament to the photographer's skill and patience. <br/>
+The fact that they're so well-behaved for this picture is a testament to the photographer's skill and perseverance. <br/>
 <br/>
-(104 words)
+(107 words)
 {{</card>}}